GLOBAL ENERGY MANAGEMENT & SALES

 However, smart contracts also have some limitations.
 Because they are immutable, any bugs included in the code cannot be fixed once the contract is deployed on the blockchain.

-How TEO is leveraging smart contracts
+How Attributes is leveraging smart contracts